hith3sh/PlayBacklog/README.md

 # PlayBacklog

 Receive gentle reminders to watch the YouTube videos you've queued up, ensuring nothing gets left behind.

-#
-You can pick when to remind you about videos.\
 While video suggestions are random, the latest videos in your queue are given higher priority.

+## Upcoming features
+- You can pick when to remind you about videos.\
+- You can choose not to remind about a video ever again.\
 ## Installation

 Clone this repo\